jordanbalsamo/three-challenges/challenge-1/challenge-1-readme.md

 ### Web tier: either static site hosted in a Storage Account OR a Web App.

-  App gateway to enable custom domain for static site hosted on Azure Storage Account, SSL offloading, redirecting HTTP traffic to HTTPS (this could also be achieved with Azure CDN/DNS Zones).
+  App gateway to enable custom domain for static site hosted on Azure Storage Account, SSL offloading, redirecting HTTP traffic to HTTPS and built-in WAF to increase security posture.

   Azure Storage Accounts now allow static websites to be hosted as blobs.
 A lot of modern web applications are moving toward the Single-Page Application (SPA) paradigm, where most of the rendering is done via the browser, which means a smoother experience for the user and lower infra requirements.
 Static content (html, js, css) can be served from the storage account, which means cheaper run costs.